TheOnlyZac/sly1/README.md

 ### Install Python packages

 Splat is used for binary splitting, and Ninja is used for building the project.
-Install them with pip:
+You will need Python 3.
+Install dependencies with pip:

 ```bash
 pip install -U -r requirements.txt
 ```

-After setting up the repository and installing the required packages, you will need to extract the ELF file from your own legally obtained copy of the game.
-Mount the disk on your PC and copy the file `SCUS_971.98` from the root directory of the disc to the `disc` directory of this project.

 ### Setup build environment